Undergraduate Education - Pitzer College

 As a master's student I completed a capstone project, which aimed to determine how social and physical environments affect conceptions of home.
 Due to this project, I began volunteering as a part of the medical school's Street Outreach student organization to supply basic provisions and health services to the homeless.
 Serving homeless individuals has provided first-hand experience of how housing instability exacerbates health outcomes and opportunity gaps and has caused me to recognize housing as a form of preventative medicine that not only improves societal health, but reduces the financial burden on hospitals and individual costs associated with health insurance.
 As such, I believe housing security is not a zero-sum game, but rather a rising tide capable of lifting all boats.

 In the summer of 2020 I moved to Washington, DC.
 Since receiving my master's degree (2021), I volunteered at Street Sense Media (a non-profit dedicated to combatting homelessness) and joined Dr. Tim McCaffrey's laboratory at George Washington University.
-As a member of the McCaffrey laboratory, I helped create the CyBIS device to rapidly detect infection from a fingerstick sample, analyzed RNA sequencing data to determine possible biomarkers of coronary artery disease, and measured RNA transcripts using digital PCR for the early detection of appendicitis as part of the MADAIR project.
+As a member of the McCaffrey laboratory, I built and programmed the cytocapture biomarkers in situ (CyBIS) device to rapidly detect infection from a fingerstick sample, analyzed RNA sequencing data to determine possible biomarkers of Ischemia with non-obstructive coronary arteries (INOCA) and coronary artery disease (CAD), and measured RNA transcripts using digital PCR for the early detection of appendicitis as part of the MADAIR project.

-In April of 2024, I was invited to give a moderated poster session at ACC.24 in Atlanta to present my research project on the genomics of INOCA, and expect this project to be published in Frontiers in Medicine by the end of 2024.
+Thus far, I have attended ACC.24 the ACC legislative conference (2023 & 2025).
+In April of 2024, I was invited to give a moderated poster session at ACC.24 in Atlanta to present my research project on the genomics of INOCA, which was published in Frontiers in Medicine in 2024.